ricajust/rng/README.md

 # rng
-A Random Number Generator for Brazil lottery
+A Random Number Generator for Brazil lottery (make with JavaScript)